tetchen9/restaurants/README.md

 Deal sorting:
-Automatic sorting of restaurants by best available deals.
+Automatic sorting of restaurants by best available deals (takes into account lightning and discount percentage).
-Discount percentage prioritization (highest discounts first).
+In the details page: discount percentage prioritization (highest discounts first).
 Deal-specific information including availability and dining options.

 User-friendly URLs show the restaurant name with spaces replaced by '-', for example